Activators features

 Commands are a list of commands that are run from the console when the activator if it meet all conditions and requirements.
 You can use vanilla commands here, SCore commands and another plugin commands.

-• This means if it has an SCore command of DAMAGE 5, if its on playerCommands then the damage will be applied to the user of the ExecutableItem.
+- This means if it has an SCore command, example: DAMAGE 5, the damage will be applied to the user of the ExecutableItem.

 activators: